GiuseppeELio/FRESCO-Board/README.md

 In order to use the choseen sensors that equip the TDrop shield such as: BH1750 (irradiance), Dallas DS18B20 (Temperature), DHT22 (temp and Humidity), DS3231 (clocker), and MLX90614 (IR temperature Ambient (near) and Sky (far)) it is necessary to install/ include the available [libraries](https://github.com/GiuseppeELio/FRESCO-Board/blob/main/libraries.zip).

+## Temperature probes

+In the following downloadable document [NTCs](https://github.com/GiuseppeELio/FRESCO-Board/blob/main/doc/Advised%20NTC%20thermocouples.pdf) you can find the B (K) constant values for the reccomended NTCs that have been tested.

 ## ESP8266 WiFi connection and data transmissione.

 As reported in the pdf file ["FRESCO Board startup_Software"](https://github.com/GiuseppeELio/FRESCO-Board/blob/main/doc/FRESCO%20Board%20startup_Software.pdf) the FRESCO board is equipped with a WiFi network board to communicate and exchange information through a network and show the data directly on your device by a hot spot netwrok or connecting on the local IP of the selected WiFi.
 On the other hand, it allows sending the data on a remote server using Raspberry or a Linux PC/Server and then save the data on "InfluxDB V2" and display them on "Grafana" dashboard.